-Choosing the Right Resume Font 2018: Why Is It Important?
+Choosing the Right Resume Font Size 2019: Why Is It Important?

 According to a study, it takes only 5-7 seconds average for a hiring manager to scan your resume and decide whether to read the rest of the document.
 This first 5-second moment is crucial, as it will determine if your resume stands a chance.
 How could the employer get interested in your document if it is not readable in the first place?

-Resume Fonts 2018 – How They Influence Your Job Hunting Journey?
+Font Size for Resume 2019 – How They Influence Your Job Hunting Journey?

 The journey of your job search starts upon submitting your resume.
 Once it hit the website or email of the company, it either is read by hiring managers or gets scanned by an automated applicant tracker.
 This part of your job search is very crucial as it determines whether your resume will pursue on the application or not.
 If the person or the system finds it hard to read your resume, your application is doomed.

 If you pick a clean and readable font and just shrink them to a very small size, again, your application is doomed.
 The smaller your fonts get, the less readable they become.
 If your main concern is the number of pages that keeps on bloating, consider eliminating unnecessary wordings on your document.
 Experts say that resume font size 2019 is 10-12 points for the body, 15 points for headers or sub-headers, and 20 for your name at the top.

 The styles of the font you use also influence the competing power of your resume in a job application.
 Although there are fancy and creative styles are interesting, it is still recommended to use timeless and traditional fonts.
 This is to ensure simplicity of your resume.
 Use black color against white paper to keep your documents neat.